 Tapestry, Inc. made headlines on August 10 when it announced that it had entered into a definitive agreement to acquire Capri Holdings in a deal with a total enterprise value of approximately $8.5 billion.
-In a statement, New York-headquartered Tapestry said the acquisition “brings together six highly complementary brands” – Capri’s Versace, Jimmy Choo, and Michael Kors brands, and its own properties, Coach, Kate Spade, and Stuart Weitzman – “with global reach, powered by Tapestry’s data-rich customer engagement platform and diversified, direct-to-consumer operating model.”
-The result: A group whose brands generated global annual sales in excess of $12 billion – and nearly $2 billion in adjusted operating profit – during the 2022 fiscal year and that boast a presence in over 75 countries.
+In a statement, New York-headquartered Tapestry said the acquisition will “bring together six highly complementary brands” – Capri’s Versace, Jimmy Choo, and Michael Kors brands, and its own properties, Coach, Kate Spade, and Stuart Weitzman – “with global reach, powered by Tapestry’s data-rich customer engagement platform and diversified, direct-to-consumer operating model.”

-The deal, which still needs to secure regulatory approval before it can be finalized, is noteworthy as it is a clear indication that consolidation is still king in the luxury – and accessible luxury – segments of the market.
-More than that, though, the prospective American “mega-merger” is being characterized as the closest thing to a stateside luxury goods giant to take on European behemoths like LVMH, Kering, and Richemont.
-While “the combined company would still be dwarfed by [its] European rivals and lack the high-wattage labels and diversity that have fueled LVMH’s success,” for instance, the WSJ’s Suzanne Kapner wrote, the soon-to-be-bulked-up Tapestry is, nonetheless, betting on its European counterparts’ demonstration that in this segment of the market, being bigger is better
+The result of the deal (which would eventually falter): A stateside luxury goods giant to take on European behemoths like LVMH, Kering, and Richemont.
+While “the combined company would still be dwarfed by [its] European rivals and lack the high-wattage labels and diversity that have fueled LVMH’s success,” for instance, the WSJ’s Suzanne Kapner wrote, the soon-to-be-bulked-up Tapestry is, nonetheless, betting on its European counterparts’ demonstration that in this segment of the market, being bigger is better.

-The impending scale for Tapestry comes more than 80 years after the company now known as Coach got its start.
+Tapestry’s failed bid to scale comes more than 80 years after the company now known as Coach got its start.
 Founded by six artisans in New York City under the name Manhattan Leather Bags, the company would operate as a small, family-run wallet-making workshop on West 34th Street until it was acquired by Miles and Lillian Cahn in 1961 and rebranded as Coach Leatherware Company.
 The wallet-maker would become a handbag company at the suggestion of Mrs. Cahn, who created Coach’s first line of handbags – albeit not without some pushback from her husband.
 “I scoffed at first,” Mr. Cahn, who had been employed by Manhattan Leather Bags at the time of the buy-out, said in an interview decades later.

 “In New York, there were a lot of handbag companies and at that time, stores were all buying knockoffs of bags made in Europe, but my wife prevailed.”
 Mrs. Cahn’s design – a specialtuy-leather bag inspired by a shopping bag – became the first successful Coach bag.
 “It became a classic,” Mr. Cahn said.
 “We started having loyal customers.”
 That was the start of what would ultimately become Tapestry.

-Here is a look at the building of Tapestry into a mightier, more multifaceted player in the luxury space and the simultaneous growth of Capri Holdings prior to the impending acquisition …
+Here is a look at the building of Tapestry into a mightier, more multifaceted player in the luxury space …

 1985: Coach – Coach was acquired by Sara Lee Corporation for a reported $30 million.
 Under the umbrella of Sara Lee’s apparel/retail division, Coach “opened stores around the world and expanded into a broader range of accessories, including perfume, sunglasses and jewelry.”